Deities

 Beyond the structured divine hierarchy exist entities of immense power that represent existential threats to the cosmic order.
 These beings possess god-like abilities but use their power for destruction, corruption, or domination rather than creation and balance.

-Many emerged from cosmic accidents or corrupted natural processes, evolving beyond their original purposes into forces that even the established deities approach with caution.
+The most dangerous of these entities emerged from the fundamental corruption that destroyed Primordia, while others arose from cosmic accidents or perverted natural processes.
 The defense against these threats often requires cooperation between multiple divine entities and mortal champions, creating unusual alliances that transcend normal cosmic hierarchies.

 Bahumura the Dark One